Jason De León: Undocumented Migration Project (UMP) and Hostile Terrain 94 (HT94)

+In 2026, De León launched ¡Listen Up!, a music outreach program intended to amplify the voices of underserved youth, such as migrant, immigrant, indigenous and LGBTQ+ youth.
+Through mixed media workshops that focus on storytelling, songwriting, performance, recording, and video production they seek to equip young people with the skills and tools to create art that reflects their experiences, world views, and hopes and aspirations for the future.

+Organized by the Undocumented Migration Project, !Listen Up! works with community partners in regions around the globe impacted by migration, climate change, and economic and social inequality.
+The goal is to create free workshops that connect local and international musicians, artists, writers, and social scientists with young people to teach them various elements of storytelling, music performance, and video and audio production while also helping to create local infrastructure that will continue to support youth enrichment into the future.
+Music produced by ¡Listen Up! is released on UMP Records, a non-profit record label sponsored by the Undocumented Migration Project.

 Publications and awards

 De León has published numerous peer-reviewed articles and book chapters, has been involved in dozens of museum works and exhibitions, and has been the recipient of numerous research grants, awards, fellowships and honors, including a 2017–2022 MacArthur Foundation Fellowship.
 His scholarly articles have been published in American Anthropologist, Journal of Forensic Sciences, and Journal of Contemporary Archaeology.

 De León's first book, The Land of Open Graves: Living and Dying on the Migrant Trail, combines the use of ethnography, archaeology, linguistics, and forensic science to document the human consequences of US immigration policy.
 The book received the 2016 Margaret Mead Award and the 2018 JI Staley Prize and has received positive reviews in many media outlets including The New York Times.

 De León's second book, Soldiers and Kings: Survival and Hope in the World of Human Smuggling, was published by Viking Books in March 2024.
 The book is based on seven years of ethnographic work in Mexico and Honduras, and traces the lives of several individuals involved in the smuggling of Central American migrants across the length of Mexico.
 It won the National Book Award for Nonfiction in 2024.
 Soldiers and Kings was long-listed for the 2025 PEN/Jean Stein Book Award.